 Our blog topic of the week is dentures and we are here to provide a comprehensive guide to the huge improvements that can be achieved with dentures.
 Many adults will live for years or even decades without even considering visiting a dental office to have a replacement made for their missing teeth.
 We are here today to dispel some common myths that may exist surrounding dentures.
 We would also like to offer some solutions to adults who need to have their first set of dentures made or who are unhappy with their current set of dentures.
 According to the American Academy of Prosthodontists, the number of Americans with no teeth at all is approaching 40 million and this number is expected to increase in the next twenty years.

 At Pelican Landing Dental, we are dedicated to our patients and one of our primary goals as dental providers is to provide pertinent patient education.
 One way that we teach our patients about some of the most important oral health topics is with our blog.
 We want to ensure our patients that missing teeth is nothing to be ashamed of.
 We are here to help in any way that we can and we want to show you the huge change that dentures can make in your life.
-If you are interested in having dentures made for you or for a family member, please do not hesitate to contact us at any time electronically or call (239)449-6104 to schedule a consultation.We are always accepting new patients from the Estero and Bonita Springs areas and surrounding communities.
+If you are interested in having dentures made for you or for a family member, please do not hesitate to contact us at any time electronically or call (239)449-6104 to schedule a consultation.We are always accepting new patients from the Bonita Springs area and surrounding communities.

 Why Do People Lose Their Teeth?